 In terms of fat distribution, there are two types of obesity – central obesity and peripheral obesity.
 Research suggests that, in addition to BMI, waist circumference is also an indicator showing correlation between excess body weight and type 2 diabetes [41].
 According to reports, waist circumference in excess of 102 cm for men and 88 cm for women is strongly correlated with the risk of medical complications such as type 2 diabetes, cardiovascular complications and arterial hypertension [42].

 While the relationship between excess body weight and the risk of type 2 diabetes has been widely recognised and confirmed, results of the studies examining the correlation between the duration of obesity and type 2 diabetes are not fully consistent.
 Most reports, however, indicate that such a relationship does exist [43-45].
 A cohort study conducted on a population of 1256 people to verify the above relationship with a follow-up of 48 years demonstrated a relationship between the duration of obesity and the risk of diabetes.
-The hazard ratio (HR), unadjusted for additional confounders, for developing diabetes in men is HR=1.13 (95% CI: 1.09; 1.17) and in women HR=1.12 (95% CI: 1.08; 1.16) for additional 2 years of obesity.
+The hazard ratio (HR), unadjusted for confounders, for developing diabetes in men is HR=1.13 (95% CI: 1.09; 1.17) and in women HR=1.12 (95% CI: 1.08; 1.16) for additional 2 years of obesity.
 Adjustment for confounding factors does not introduce significant changes in the obtained results [46].

 While analysing the risk of type 2 diabetes in people with BMI >25 kg/m2, we should also have in mind that not all obese people have the other elements of metabolic syndrome.
 According to literature, approximately 30% of obese people do not present these other features, and they are referred to as “metabolically healthy” [47, 48].
 A meta-analysis comparing the risk of type 2 diabetes in “metabolically healthy” obese patients and “metabolically healthy” persons with normal body weight showed a 4-fold higher risk of type 2 diabetes in the obese group (RR=4.03; 95% CI: 2.66; 6.09).
 Similarly, in a group of obese patients with comorbid additional factors of metabolic syndrome, compared to those of normal body weight, the relative risk of type 2 diabetes was RR=8.93 (95% CI: 6.86, 11.62) [49].